TynanSylvester/TyD/Readme.md

 * Whitespace means tab (0x09) or space (0x20) or newline.
 * Newline means LF (0x0A) or CRLF (0x0D0A).
 * TyD files should use the extension `.tyd`.
-* When transferring TyD files over the internet, use the MIME type `application/tyd`.

 ### Comment

 A hash `#` marks the rest of the line as a comment.
-This is ignored inside a quoted string, but can terminate a naked string.

     # This is a full line comment
     playerViewHeight 1.85 # This is a comment at the end of a data line.

-_Double slash may be changed to double hash later since double slash creates issues with file paths._

 ### Record

-The core building block of TyD a TyD document is a name/value pair called a _record_.
+The core building block of a TyD document is the name/value pair.
+This pair is called a _record_.

-The name comes first, followed by any non-zero amount of whitespace, followed by the value.
-Whitespace on a line after a value is ignored.
+The name comes first, followed by some whitespace or newlines, followed by the value.

-    name value
-    name        value

-The value does not need to start on the same line as the name.

-    name
-      value
+    name1 value1
+    name2        value2     # As much whitespace as you want between name and value name3                   # Value can be on another line after name value3

 ### Name

 A name can contain any alphanumeric character, underscore, or hyphen (`a-zA-Z0-9_-`).

-    player_speed 500
+    player_speed        50
-    enemy7Speed 700
+    enemy7Speed         70
     Jenny-Phone-Number  8675309
     1                   "The first level is very easy."

 ### String

-There are two ways to express strings: _naked_ or _quoted_.

 All strings must contain only valid UTF-8 characters.
 Strings can contain any Unicode character with exceptions described below.